AskClaireGuiot/Exercise-6---Final-assignment/README.md

 - [ ] All code must be formatted
 - [ ] Comments must be included in the source code to point out features and explain the code.
 - [ ] At least 2 Google font families must be used (you can use as many font variants as you like)
+- [ ] Every submission must feature a visibly unique design.
+This includes distinct choices in color palette, font pairings, visual hierarchy, and structural layout.
+Submissions should not share a similar aesthetic or boilerplate AI style.
 - [ ] The page layouts must be coded mobile-first and include one breakpoint for screens above 1024px.
 - [ ] A max-width of 1170px must be used for the layout on desktop so that the content is centered and doesn’t stretch across the whole width of the viewport.
 - [ ] All anchor links must be functional.
-- [ ] The navigation must be responsive and show a hamburger icon on mobile.
+- [ ] The navigation must be responsive and show a hamburger icon on mobile using the code from the provided responsive nav codepen.
 - [ ] CSS transitions must be used.
 - [ ] The code throughout the site must demonstrate a good understanding of flexbox.
 - [ ] HTML must be semantic and clean (for ex: images have alt tags).